1950–51 Port Vale F.C. season: Third Division South

 Results tailed off after Christmas, leaving Vale in a re-election fight by the start of February.
 This was partly due to an outbreak of flu, which affected eleven of the players.
 A run of eight wins in eleven games soon allayed any fears of Vale losing their league status.
-The club were so confident in fact as to sell right-half Bill McGarry to Huddersfield Town for £12,000 – he would later be selected in the England squad for the 1954 FIFA World Cup.
-Waterlogging of the Vale Park pitch caused numerous games to be postponed, this meant a run of six home games would be played between 23 April and 3 May.
-This gave young reserves the chance to impress.
+A 3–0 win at Exeter City was the club's first away win in 25 attempts, and was duly followed by a 3–2 victory at Leyton Orient two weeks later.
+The club were so confident as to sell right-half Bill McGarry to Huddersfield Town for £12,000 – he would later be selected in the England squad for the 1954 FIFA World Cup.
+On 31 March, Vale won 4–3 at home to Gillingham, despite Billy Hales scoring a hat-trick on his debut for the visitors.
+Waterlogging of the Vale Park pitch caused numerous games to be postponed, as well as abandonment when the team were 5–1 ahead against Crystal Palace.
+This meant six home games would be played between 23 April and 3 May.
+This gave young reserves a chance to impress.
+The one victory, 2–0 at home to Exeter City, came on a total quagmire.

-They finished twelfth with 45 points, a whole 25 points short of promotion.
-Cliff Pinchbeck proved to be the only regular scorer, with nineteen goals, though he was on the transfer list at his own request.
+They finished 12th with 45 points, 25 points short of promotion.
+Cliff Pinchbeck proved to be the only regular scorer, with 19 goals, though he was on the transfer list at his own request.

 Finances

 On the financial side, a profit of £5,367 was recorded thanks to a transfer credit of £12,315.
 Gate receipts had fallen to £27,650, though the wage bill was slashed to £20,063.
 Leaving the club were new signings Peppitt and Lewis, the former joining Worcester City.
-On 16 May the club hosted Progrès Niederkorn of Luxembourg, who were on their British tour, Vale won 4–1.
+On 16 May, the club hosted Progrès Niederkorn of Luxembourg, who were on their British tour, Vale won 4–1.
 After the game 3,000 tons of soil were removed from the stadium, as a new drainage system was installed.
 On 14 June, manager Gordon Hodgson died following a lengthy battle against cancer, his funeral at Carmountside was conducted by Reverend Norman Hallam.
 His replacement was Ivor Powell, who was signed as player-manager from Aston Villa.

-Cup competitions
+FA Cup

 In the FA Cup, the "Valiants" progressed past Third Division North New Brighton and Lancashire Combination Nelson with two 3–2 home victories.
-Drawn against First Division Potteries derby rivals Stoke in the Third Round, it was the first competitive derby game since 1933.
+Drawn against First Division Potteries derby rivals Stoke in the third round, it was the first competitive derby game since 1933.
 Vale showed some 'lively attacking' to achieve a 2–2 draw at the Victoria Ground on 6 January in front of a crowd of 49,500.
-Vale Park had problems with drainage, and so the replay two days later had to be played at the Victoria Ground as well – this time 40,977 fans showed up.
+Vale Park had problems with drainage, and so the replay two days later had to be played at the Victoria Ground as well – this time, 40,977 fans showed up.
 Stoke won by the odd goal from Frank Bowyer, though Vale were consoled by the £2,800 worth of gate receipts they had earned.